MostafaSamer/Automatic-anonymous-user/README.md

 - list all active user

 Feature
-- if the guest user didn't active for a pireod of time (default is hour) he expired (not deleted)
+- if the guest user didn't active for a period of time (default is hour) he expired (not deleted)

 Installing
 - clone the repo